 Need help?
 Not sure which WordPress host is for you?

-Leave a comment below with some additional information and I’ll personally jump in and make some recommendations based on your particular use case! 💬
+Leave a comment below with some additional information and I’ll personally jump in and make some recommendations based on your particular situation!

 The big problem with most hosting reviews on the internet

 Affiliate marketing is a big industry.
-All of our products have affiliate programs too – as a matter of fact, for some people, it is a great incentive if they’re on the edge and not sure if they want to promote our plugins.
-The problem, however, is that in hosting people aren’t selective about which WordPress hosting companies they promote so what they do is positively promote and write convincing reviews that encourage people who don’t know any better to purchase hosting from a company that might not be the best for them.
+All of our products have affiliate programs too.
+As a matter of fact, for some people, it is a great incentive if they’re on the edge and not sure if they want to promote our plugins.
+The problem, however, is that in the world of hosting people aren’t selective about which WordPress hosting companies they promote.
+So what they do is just positively promote and write convincing reviews.
+That encourages people who don’t know any better to purchase hosting from a company that might not be the best for them.

 Shared hosting is still to this day the most common type of WordPress hosting.
 The reason being that it is the best and most financially frictionless for people to delve into the world of web design and development.